yukizo3tm/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 Creates the specified index on the default filegroup.

 The term default, in this context, isn't a keyword.
 It's an identifier for the default filegroup and must be delimited, as in `ON "default"` or `ON [default]`.
 If `"default"` is specified, the QUOTED_IDENTIFIER option must be ON for the current session, which is the default setting.
-For more information, see [SET QUOTED_IDENTIFIER (Transact-SQL)](../../t-sql/statements/set-quoted-identifier-transact-sql.md).
+For more information, see [SET QUOTED_IDENTIFIER](set-quoted-identifier-transact-sql.md).

 ## Permissions

 Requires ALTER permission on the table.

+<a id="GenRemarks"></a>

-## <a id="GenRemarks"></a> Remarks
+## Remarks

 You can create a columnstore index on a temporary table.
 When the table is dropped or the session ends, the index is also dropped.